aws/aperf/README.md

 ```

 ## Usage
-`aperf-collector` collects performance data and stores them in a series of files.
-These files are then viewed using `aperf-visualizer` either on the same machine the performance data was collected on or a remote machine running `aperf-visualizer`.
+`aperf record` records performance data and stores them in a series of files.
+A report is then generated with `aperf report` and viewed in any system with a web browser.

-To visualize the data using `aperf-visualizer` download the directory created by `aperf-collector` and load the data with `aperf-visualizer`.

 **KNOWN LIMITATION**